katheich/tripbit/README.md

   ```

 - Game: The game would be played group-by-group, and would pool together all the cities that everyone in the group has been to.
-The players would have to locate these cities as accurately as they can on an unlabelled map and are given points in proprtion to how close their guess was to the correct location.
+The players would have to locate these cities as accurately as they can on an unlabelled map and are given points in proportion to how close their guess was to the correct location.
 Each group would have a ranking, showing the top three players and their corresponding scores.
 This is why the full group model on the back-end is the following:

   ```py
   class Group(models.Model):